 Mischa Christen is a visual storyteller and freelance photographer based in Lucerne, Switzerland.
 His recurring subjects are the adolescence and the vulnerability of man.

 He gave up his career as a typographer and went on a 6-year odyssey in the search of his new direction.
 For two years he mostly worked during the night, among other things as a lacquerer for airplanes and in a post office carrying around bulky cargo.
 Later he gathered experience as a ventilation fitter and as industrial painter.
 Following this he worked as a male nurse in the hospital as well as a social worker working with drug addicts.
-Also he hung up posters all around Switzerland for a long time and collected used clothing and shoes for an NGO as the only Swiss working among asylum seekers.

 Gathering all this experience most probably helped in shaping his dedication and interest in social themes.

 Besides almost becoming a police cadet and construction painter he cancelled an education in health massage (2001) and fashion design (2002 – 2003) to finally find his passion for photography by coincidence in 2003.

 Workshops with Antoine D’Agata, Michael Ackerman, Anders Petersen, Paolo Pellegrin and Andri Pol.